curvegrid/go-ethereum-wiki/Connecting-to-the-network.md

   You can use the static nodes feature or `admin.addPeer()` on the console to configure connections by hand.

+To start geth without the discovery protocol, you can use the `--nodiscover` parameter.
+You only want this is you are running a test node or an experimental test network with fixed nodes.

 ## Checking Connectivity

 To check how many peers the client is connected to in the interactive console, check the `net` object: